syrkis/miiii/paper/main.typ

     image("figs/neurs_113_miiii_three.svg"),
     image("figs/neurs_113_miiii_fft_three.svg"),
   ),
   caption: [We plot the activation of the first three neurons of the activations immediately following ReLU in @ffwd as $x_0$ and $x_1$ vary (top).
 Note we only show the top $37 times 37$ corner of the full $133 times 113$ sample matrix.
 Here too we see periodicity, confirmed by a Fourier transform (bottom).
-Neuron's are reactive to highly particular frequencies in their input domains.], )<miiii_neurons>
+Neurons are reactive to highly particular frequencies in their input domains.], )<miiii_neurons>

 For comparison, @basis_neurons shows the neuron activations for a model trained on $cal(T)_"basis"$.
-These activations do _not_ exhibit periodicity, confirming that the observed periodic patterns in the models trained for $cal(T)_"miiii"$ and $cal(T)_"nanda"$ are indeed a result of the modulo operations inherent in the tasks.
+These activations do _not_ exhibit periodicity, confirming that the observed periodic patterns in the models trained for $cal(T)_"miiii"$ and $cal(T)_"nanda"$, too, are indeed a result of the modulo operations inherent in the tasks.

 #figure(
   stack(